PIRATES TO RAIDERS PROGRAM

-Latino students in the Phoenix-Talent School District and Medford School District, in partnership with their own families, the school district, and the university, will begin a journey in the fall of their 8th grade year that, when successfully completed, will lead to admission to Southern Oregon University and the opportunities provided by a university education.
+Latino/a/x students in the Phoenix-Talent area, in partnership with their own families, the school district, and the university, will begin a journey in the fall of their 8th grade year that, when successfully completed, will lead to admission to Southern Oregon University and the opportunities provided by a university education.

-Southern Oregon University and the Phoenix-Talent School District and Medford School Disctrict are committed to working together to increase opportunities that support Latino students as they gain the skills to access a college education.
+Southern Oregon University and the Phoenix-Talent District are committed to working together to increase opportunities that support Latino/a/x/ students as they gain the skills to access post-secondary opportunities.
 This partnership leverages a wide range of resources to prepare 8th grade students for high school success and college readiness by providing a continuing support structure of social and family assistance, academic support, mentorship and strategic programming through 12th grade.

-VisionPirates, Bulldogs and Hortets to Raiders will assure every Hispanic student in the districts has the ability to access a university education at Southern Oregon University.
-As the Hispanic population in the school district continues to grow, it is our responsibility to provide educational opportunities beyond high school for those students.
+VisionPirates to Raiders will assure every Latino/a/x student in the districts have the ability to access a university education at Southern Oregon University.
+As the Latino/a/x population in the school district continues to grow, it is our responsibility to provide educational opportunities beyond high school for those students.
 A partnership of students, their families, the school district, and the university will help to ensure a strong and viable future for both the Rogue Valley and the State of Oregon.
 This partnership will leverage resources to prepare students for college course work as well as provide assistance and mentoring through application and financial aid processes.

 GoalsProgram Goal: Provide students with the sustained motivation and skills to successfully complete high school.
 Prepare students for college course work, as well as provide social assistance, academic support, mentorship and strategic programming.

 Parent Outreach Goal: Expand parent engagement in student education.
 Improve the overall process for Latino families by providing useful information, appropriate services, and the array of resources necessary to guide their student into a pathway of success.